isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 For an end-to-end guide on how to use the extension, see the [Edge Bridge tutorial](https://github.com/adobe/aepsdk-edgebridge-ios/blob/main/Documentation/tutorials/edge-bridge-tutorial.md).

-## October 24, 2022

-### Android Edge Bridge 1.0.0

-The `Adobe Experience Platform Mobile SDK - Edge Bridge` extension is now available for Android!

-With this release, the extension enables a drop-in solution for converting Core track API (trackAction & trackState) generated events into Edge Network events.
-This extension may be used to easily route existing track calls, that may have been implemented for Adobe Analytics, to Edge Network.
-The configured Data Collection datastream for the mobile application can define a mapping of the track event's `contextdata` to an XDM schema using [Data Prep for Data Collection](https://experienceleague.adobe.com/docs/platform-learn/data-collection/edge-network/data-prep.html) to route data to Adobe Analytics, Adobe Experience Platform, or to 3rd party vendors via server-side event forwarding.

-For an end-to-end guide on how to use the extension, see the [Edge Bridge tutorial](https://github.com/adobe/aepsdk-edgebridge-android/blob/main/Documentation/tutorials/edge-bridge-tutorial.md).

 ## October 19, 2022

 ### iOS AEPEdge 1.5.0

-* Adds support for persisting the location hint returned by the Edge Network for the duration of the session for an improved user experience.
-Includes new APIs `getLocationHint` and `setLocationHint` allowing hybrid applications to share the location hint across SDKs.

-### Android Edge 1.4.0

 * Adds support for persisting the location hint returned by the Edge Network for the duration of the session for an improved user experience.
 Includes new APIs `getLocationHint` and `setLocationHint` allowing hybrid applications to share the location hint across SDKs.